-I thought I had no chance of coming across a copy of Yes Please by Amy Poehler for <$10 (my self-imposed book budget for the Keeping Up With The Penguins project), after Saturday Night Live’s popularity boom during the last U.S. election.
-And yet, I managed to snatch it – for the right price – from the window of my favourite secondhand bookstore.
+I thought I had no chance of coming across a copy of Yes Please by Amy Poehler for under $10 (my self-imposed book budget for this project), after Saturday Night Live’s popularity boom during the last U.S. election.
+And yet, I managed to snatch it – for the right price – right from the window of my favourite bookstore.
 Is there any better feeling?

-Yes Please is the memoir of the American actress/comedian/television writer, released in 2014.
+Yes Please is the memoir of the American actress/comedian/television writer Amy Poehler, released in 2014.
 In terms of accolades, it was nominated for a Grammy – of all things – for Best Spoken Word Album.
 It seems fitting for a celebrity who has hedged her brand on her reputation for not playing by the rules.

 I wanted to know what Poehler thought about life, about men, about feminism, about marriage, about human nature… Really, the only piece of Poehler’s work with which I was deeply familiar prior to reading Yes Please was her bit-part in Mean Girls, and that didn’t even rate a mention!

-The one part I really connected with was her “Plain Girl vs The Demon” essay.
+The one part of Yes Please I really connected with was her “Plain Girl vs The Demon” essay.
 Poehler managed to articulate something very important about women getting to decide their currency in the world, emphasising that it’s okay if looks aren’t it.
-That’s not a message that women hear very often, and it churned around in my head for a while.
+That’s not a message that women hear very often, and it sloshed around in my head for a while.

 I also applauded Poehler’s lack of gratitude-gushing, and her refusal to feed the reader any crap about “luck”.
 She’s very frank and forthright about how her own hard work got her to where she is today.
 There was no magical coincidence that tossed her into the lap of an SNL director and shot her off to stardom.
 She expresses an appropriate amount of gratitude to the people she knew who helped her along the way, of course, but make no bones about it: Poehler’s here to tell you she made it to the top on the sweat of her own brow.

-I occasionally laughed out loud, which is normally a great sign for a book, but ten minutes later I couldn’t remember the joke.
+I occasionally laughed out loud, which is normally a good sign, but ten minutes later I couldn’t remember the joke.
 Either I’m getting old, or Yes Please just didn’t resonate with me.
 It felt like Poehler and I were buzzing on different frequencies.

-Amy Poehler is wise and wonderful and honest and smart.
+I think Amy Poehler is wise and wonderful and honest and smart.
 I didn’t love her book, but her book is not her.
 I don’t think she needs me to love Yes Please, and I don’t think that not loving it makes me a troll or a hater.
-It’s a book for people who love her already, after all; I doubt it would lead a true troll or hater to change their minds.
+It’s a book for people who love her work, really; I doubt it would lead a true troll or hater to change their minds.
 As she says in her introduction, “writing is hard” – my hat still goes off to her.

 My favourite Amazon reviews of Yes Please: